Link building image

 I then got a quote from someone talking about local SEO and how it’s often overlooked in the SEO process.

 They provded a personal anecdote about how they created a Google Business Profile for a client and went into detail about the tangible results they got.
-For example, how much web visits and booked appointments increased by.

 That quote got my interest and was the one that I used.